solsoftware/capsula/_posts/2018-07-12-capsula-goals.md

 > Handle Complexity Better

-To address complexity we need a concept or mechanism for hierarchical organization of UI code.
-The concept that could be recursively re-applied starting from high architectural levels down to the lowest levels of simple UI components.
+To address structural complexity we need a concept or mechanism for hierarchical organization of our system.
+The concept that could be recursively re-applied starting from high architectural levels down to the lowest levels of simple components.

+Similarly, we need powerful concepts for handling behavioral aspects of our system.
+State machines are well-known tool that helps in that; so the goal would be to provide full-featured support for state machines.

 > Set Up a Balance Between Declarative and Imperative